Frequently asked questions:Excess cortisol and testing

 Testing for excess cortisol

-Your healthcare provider may be able to test your cortisol level, or they might refer you to a specialist, like an endocrinologist.
+Your healthcare professional may be able to test your cortisol level, or they might refer you to a specialist, like an endocrinologist.
 You can also use this resource to help find a specialist in your area.

 Collapse